-20. Bend and twist the pipe cleaners.
+20. Bend and twist the pipe cleaners to look like Reindeer antlers.
 Play around with them until you like how they look.

-22. I also wrap the singular pipe cleaner (bottom of the bent and twisted ones) around the middle to top side of the handle.
+22. I also wrap the singular pipe cleaner of the antlers (bottom left) around the middle to top side of the handle.
 This is to secure the antlers in place.

 23. Repeat steps 21 and 22.